Conversational UI

 Providing the ChatContext

 The ChatContext is the central entity in the pages and snippets above and represents a chat conversation with potentially many messages.
-It functions as the input for the action microflow executed when the user clicks the Send button.
-It can only be viewed by the owner (see Module Roles for exceptions).
-The object needs to be created for every new chat conversation and comprises the messages sent to and received from the model during a chat interaction.
-A ProviderConfig should be associated via ChatContext_ProviderConfig_Active to execute the correct action microflow.
-To do this in an ACT microflow that opens the chat page, see the USE_ME > Pages folder for more examples.
+It functions as the input for the action microflow, which contains the logic for LLM interaction and is executed when the user clicks the Send button.
+The ChatContext is visible only to its owner (see Module Roles for exceptions).

-If you need additional attributes or associations on the ChatContext, use a specialization or an extension entity that refers to the object which can then be retrieved and altered when needed (for example in the action microflow).
-The AI Bot Starter App shows an example of the extension entity approach.
+If you need custom attributes or settings in your action microflow required for your chat logic, you can achieve this by using a specialization or an extension entity to the ChatContext entity.
+In the action microflow, this specialization or extension object can then be retrieved, used, or altered when needed.
+The AI Bot Starter App shows an example of the extension entity approach, see the ContextExtension.

 Chat Context Operations

-• New Chat creates a new ChatContext and a new ProviderConfig (or specialization of such depending on the input).
+• New Chat creates a new ChatContext and a new ProviderConfig.
 The ProviderConfig is added to the ChatContext and set to active.
 Additionally, the action microflow of the new ProviderConfig is set.
+A DeployedModel needs to be passed in order to access the right model.
+Via the association ProviderConfig_DeployedModel the DeployedModel can be retrieved and used to pass to the Chat Completions (with history) later in the Action Microflow.

 • New Chat with Existing Config creates a new ChatContext and sets a given ProviderConfig to active.